martimolanes/Iot-Stuff/README.md

 # subscribe to the some topic of the broker
 mosquitto_sub -h localhost -t weatherData
 ```
+> Note: For mocking the esp32, we are using the `publisherMQTT.sh` script in the `docs/examples` directory.

 ## How to Docker
 This are some useful commands to manage docker containers: